anomen-s/anomen-overlay/www-apps/pmwiki/cookbook/Geobox/readme.txt

 *Coordinates consists of latitude and logitude values separated by space character(s).
 * Values can pre prefixed or postfixed with N or S for lat. and E or W for lon.
 * Decimal dot or coma can be used.
-* several characters can be used as degree sign (''U+002A ASTERISK'', ''U+00B0 DEGREE SIGN'', ''U+00BA MASCULINE ORDINAL INDICATOR', ''U+02DA RING ABOVE'').
+* several different characters can be used as degree sign ( * ° ˚ º ).
+This simpifiesusage accross various keyboard layouts.
+Note: PmWiki must be setup to use Unicode.
 * all three formats are recognised (degrees only and mixed formats with arcmin or arcmin+arcsec)
 * degree sign is mandatory only for mixed formats (to separate degrees and arcminutess)